 - Supplies, where the supplier and recipient are mere establishments of a person, would also qualify as "import of service". - The importer will be liable to pay integrated tax on a reverse charge basis and the same will have to be discharged by cash only and credit cannot be utilized for discharging such a liability; - Import of service made for a consideration alone would be taxable, whether or not in the course of business.
-Therefore, import of service for personal consumption for a consideration would qualify as 'supply' and would be liable to integrated tax.
+Therefore, import of service for personal consumption for a consideration would qualify as 'supply' and would be liable to Integrated tax.
 However, the recipient will not be required to obtain a registration for that purpose.
 However, import of services from related persons or establishments located outside India without consideration also would be liable to integrated tax as per Schedule I of the CGST Act, 2017; - The threshold limits for registration would not apply and the importer would be required to obtain registration irrespective of his turnover. - Import of services is included in the definition of 'supply' in section 7(1)(b) of the CGST Act.
-By this provision, personal imports] without being in the course or furtherance of business will also attract levy of GST.
-Please also refer entry 10(a) to notification no. 9/2017-Int.(R) dated 28 Jun 2017 where 'other than commerce' is exempted from IGST.
-However, there is no such exemption in CGST Notification No. 12/2017-CT(R) dated 28
+By this provision, personal imports without being in the course or furtherance of business will also attract levy of GST.
+Please also refer entry 10(a) to Notification No. 9/2017-IT.(R) dated 28.06.2017 where 'other than commerce' is exempted from IGST.
+Therefore, imports by an individual in relation to any purpose other than commerce, industry or any other business or profession is exempted supply under GST.